Mh-Abdullah/career-linker/docs/DEVELOPMENT.md

 # Development Guide

-This guide helps developers understand the Career Linker codebase and contribute effectively.
+This comprehensive guide helps developers understand the Career Linker codebase and contribute effectively to the project.

 ## Table of Contents